 - 1. The following Signs are permitted in the Manufactured Housing District: - a.
-Entranceway Monument or Ground Signs of up to sixteen (16) square feet are permitted.
+Non-illuminated entranceway Monument Signs of up to sixteen (6) square feet are permitted for residential developments.
 One (1) Sign for each Public Street on which there is Frontage and from which there is direct access may be provided.
+Signs shall not exceed eight (8) feet in height. - b.
+Internally illuminated Monument Signs of up to twenty four (24) square feet for lawful institutional uses such as Churches, schools and parks.
 Signs shall not exceed eight (8) feet in height.
-Signs may be illuminated upon approval of the Zoning Administrator. - b.
-Monument or Ground Signs of up to twenty four (24) square feet for any use lawfully approved as a special land use.
-Signs shall not exceed eight (8) feet in height.
-Signs may be illuminated upon approval of the Zoning Administrator.
-One (1) non-illuminated Wall Sign of up to twenty four (24) square feet may also be permitted. - c.
-One (1) Monument or Ground Sign of up to twenty-four (24) square feet may be permitted for all other authorized uses, unless regulated in this Ordinance.
-Signs shall not exceed eight (8) feet in height.
-Signs may be illuminated upon approval of the Zoning Administrator. - d.
-Portable, temporary, and similar signs as regulated by Section 15.03.Q.
-The square footage of a single sign or the total square footage of all temporary signs shall not exceed 16 square feet.
-Temporary signs up to and including 16 square feet shall not require a permit but shall be subject to all other applicable requirements of this chapter. - 2.
+One (1) non-illuminated Wall Sign of up to twenty four (24) square feet may also be permitted.

+- c.
+One (1) non-illuminated Monument Sign of up to twenty four (24) square feet may be permitted for all other authorized uses, unless regulated in this Ordinance.
+Signs shall not exceed eight (8) feet in height. - 2.
 Standards: Signs shall be Setback from the road Right-of-Way a minimum of fifteen (15) feet and from side property lines a minimum of ten (10) feet. - 3.
-See Section 15.03 for regulations applicable to all Signs.
+Signs not requiring a zoning permit: - a.
+Political Signs, of up to six (6) square feet provided they are removed within ten (10) days after the election to which they pertain. - b.
+Non-illuminated Real Estate Signs of up to six (6) square feet provided they are removed within ten (10) days after consummation of lease or sale of property. - c.
+Non-illuminated trespassing, safety, directional, caution or announcement Signs each not exceeding two (2) square feet in area. - 4.
+See Section 15.03 for prohibited Signs.